 Introduced by Senator Brian Schatz and Rep. Ben Ray Luján

-To establish a Medicaid public option to provide Americans with the choice of a high-quality, lower-cost health insurance plan.
+To establish a state public option through Medicaid to provide Americans with the choice of a high-quality, low-cost health insurance plan.

 THE ISSUE-Building on the progress of the Affordable Care Act (ACA)